 It’s a new year, with all the new aspirations that a fresh start brings.
 To ensure you achieve everything you’ve set out to do, it helps to implement a robust goal-setting framework to keep your team focused on the objectives that matter the most.

-OKR is a scalable and flexible goal tracking system that breaks down high-level objectives into manageable and measurable key results.
+OKR (objective and key results) is a scalable and flexible goal tracking system that breaks down high-level objectives into manageable and measurable key results.

 The best thing about OKRs is that they’re transparent—they allow teams to know their ‘why’ and understand how their work leads back to a larger goal.